 Why do we love quotations?
 Because they are like nuggets of gold; pure thoughts that can improve our thinking, self-perception, and worldview.
 You will see I favor my mentor and researcher Dr. Al Siebert (1934-2009).
 He wrote The Survivor Personality and The Resiliency Advantage.
 Here some famous and powerful resilience quotes: Define Resilience “Resiliency is […]

 Have you heard of the break-through therapy, Eye Movement Desensitization, and Reprocessing (EMDR)?
-American psychologist, Francine Shapiro developed it in the early 1990s.
+American psychologist and educator, Francine Shapiro developed it in the early 1990s.
 In 2012 Shapiro released a self-help book to help the public access her theory and processes.
-In Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR, Shapiro […]
+In Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from […]

 When you smile, you appear to be more likable and competent.